isc-projects/bind9/doc/arm/reference.rst

    .. warning:: Specifying a single port is discouraged, as it removes a layer of
       protection against spoofing errors.

-   .. warning:: The configured :term:`port` must not be same as the listening port.
+   .. warning:: The configured :term:`port` must not be the same as the listening port.

    .. note:: See also :any:`transfer-source`, :any:`notify-source` and :any:`parental-source`.